 PM's 'no intrusion' remark made him popular in China: Chavan

-Senior Congress leader Prithviraj Chavan on Friday took a dig at Prime Minister Narendra Modi, saying that his remark that 'nobody intruded into the Indian territory' has made him popular in China.
-Addressing a press conference, the former Maharashtra chief minister alleged that Modi's 'no intrusion' remark, however, demoralised India's armed forces.
+Senior Congress leader Prithviraj Chavan on Friday took a dig at Prime Minister Narendra Modi, saying that his remark that 'nobody intruded into the Indian territory' made him popular in China.
+Addressing a press conference, the former Maharashtra chief minister said that China's incursion into Ladakh was a matter of "deep concern", but Modi's 'no intrusion' remark benefited the neighbouring country.

 Chavan alleged that there were divergent views on the Galwan valley incident even within the government.
 "The foreign minister admitted the presence of Chinese soldiers and construction activities along the Indian side of the Line of Actual control (LAC).
 But, at the all party meeting, Modi said that there was no intrusion," he said.